YoannJulliard/academic_website/content/post/rosnow-rosenthal/index.md

 ---
 title: What simple effects can't tell
-subtitle: Often, people interpret an interaction based on the simple effects.
-This post aims at showing that this kind of practice is to be avoided because simple effects also depends on the main effects.
+subtitle: Often, people interpret an interaction based on simple effects.
+This post aims at showing that this kind of practice is to be avoided because simple effects also depend on main effects.

 # Summary for listings and search engines
-summary: Often, people interpret an interaction based on the simple effects.
-This post aims at showing that this kind of practice is to be avoided because simple effects also depends on the main effects.
+summary: Often, people interpret an interaction based on simple effects.
+This post aims at showing that this kind of practice is to be avoided because simple effects also depend on main effects.

 # Link this post with a project
 projects: []